-On July 29, 2020, the U.S. District Court for the Southern District of New York (SDNY) enjoined the government from enforcing, applying, implementing, or treating as effective, the USCIS Final Rule on Inadmissibility on Public Charge Grounds (84 FR 41292, 8/14/19) for any period during which there is a declared national health emergency in response to the COVID-19 outbreak.
+On July 29, 2020,from enforcing, applying, implementing, or treating as effective, the for any period during which there is a declared national health emergency in response to the COVID-19 outbreak.

 These injunctions have nationwide effect during the COVID-19 pandemic.

 On July 31, 2020, public charge guidance while the SDNY decision is in effect.stating that it will not apply the 2019 Public Charge rule, but rather will apply the 1999

 USCIS stated that for applications and petitions that USCIS adjudicates on or after July 29, 2020, it will not consider any information provided by an applicant or petitioner that relates to the Public Charge Rule, including information provided on the Form I-944, or information on the receipt of public benefits in Part 5 on Form I-539, Part 3 on Form I-539A or Part 6 on Form I-129.

 Moreover, applicants and petitioners whose applications or petitions are postmarked on or after July 29, 2020, should not include the Form I-944 or provide information about the receipt of public benefits on Form I-485, Form I-129, or Form I-539/I-539A.

 USCIS also indicated that it will issue guidance regarding the use of affected forms.
 In the interim, USCIS will not reject any Form I-485 on the basis of the inclusion or exclusion of Form I-944, nor Forms I-129 and I-539 based on whether Part 6, or Part 5, respectively, has been completed or left blank.